aahmedfaraz/pwa-demo-app/README.md

 # Step 7: All Done, Cheers!

-- Deploy the app
+- Deploy the app on a secured connection (https://...), you can use hosting from firebase, netlify or any site offering secured connection.
-- Use Cloud messaging on firebase and send notifications
+- Use Cloud messaging on firebase and send notifications.

 #### Good Job!